yohadams/is-htmx-the-future-of-modern-frontend/README.md

 });
 ```

-and depending of if we want to all users to see the same counter we can use `counter` as global variable or we can use session to store the counter value.
-In our example we are using global variable.
-So even after page refresh we get the same value.

-Simple isn't it?
+In this scenario, using a global variable for the counter allows its value to persist across page refreshes for all users.

-### SSE - Server Sent Events
+### Server Sent Events (SSE)

-For those who are not familiar with SSE, it's a server push technology that allows a server to send data to a client without the client having to request it.
-It's a one-way communication from the server to the client.
-The client subscribes to the event, and the server sends the data.
-The client can't send data to the server using SSE.
+For those unfamiliar with SSE, it represents a server push technology that enables the server to send updates to the client automatically, without the client needing to request for these updates repeatedly.
+This method facilitates a one-way communication stream from the server to the client, which is ideal for real-time features such as live notifications or updates.

-HTMX doesn't have built-in support for SSE, but we can use an extension for it (there is also an extension for WebSocket).
-The extension is called sse, and it's used by adding the hx-ext="sse" attribute to the element.
-The sse-connect attribute is used to specify the endpoint that will be connected to.
-The sse-swap attribute is used to specify the element that will be updated with the response.
+While HTMX doesn't natively support SSE, it can be enabled with extensions.
+The setup involves specifying the server endpoint and the DOM element to update:

 ```html
 <div hx-ext="sse" sse-connect="/subscribe-to-alerts" sse-swap="alert"></div>
 ```

-and our server side pseudo code:
+Server-side handling might include:

 ```javascript
 server.get("/subscribe-to-alerts", (req, res) => {